 Binder Clips For Your Cords

-You can use binder clips to keep track of the numerous cords you have for your electronic devices.
+You can use binder clips to keep track of the many cords you have for your electronic devices.
 Instead of hunting for that elusive tablet cord, with a binder clip attached to the edge of your desk, it’s right there at the ready for you!

 Spice Racks Aren’t Just for the Kitchen (Or Bathroom)